oit-ipbl/portal/README.md

 |-|-|
 | 12:30  to 15:00  | 14:30  to 17:00 |

+## OIT Laboratory Demonstrations(7/27)

+### 12:30(TST) 14:30(JST)

+* OIT Laboratry will demonstrates REAL ROBOTS with explanations which is useful to learn and understand robotics programming on this iPBL.
+* You can participate this event via oVice freely.
+All are welcome!
+* OIT students can see the demo face-to-face at 1号館4階144多目的室（共同研究実験ルーム）.

 ## Team Exercise1(8/4~8/17)
 * In this team exercise1, students from OIT and SIIT will collaborate to create a video and share it on youtube.
 Let's deepen your understanding of each other's country through this exercise.